mrcjkb/rustaceanvim/README.md

 - For detailed descriptions of the language server configs, see the [`rust-analyzer` documentation](https://rust-analyzer.github.io/manual.html#configuration).

-The options shown below are the defaults.
-You only need to pass the keys to the setup function that you want to be changed, because the defaults are applied for keys that are not provided.
+You only need to specify the keys that you want to be changed, because defaults are applied for keys that are not provided.

 Example config: